Illustration: Optimus Prime vs. Wing Zero

 However, the Kate polynomial commitment scheme used in these proof systems would still require efficient cycles of elliptic curves for recursion, which are currently not available.
 This is why we are super excited about the most recent, fully succinct and transparent (no trusted setup) proof systems, such as Halo, SuperSonic, Fractal, and something exciting Matter Labs team is currently working on.

-Long story short: the barriers to building general purpose smart contracts on ZKPs have recently been removed.
+Long story short: the barriers to building general purpose smart contracts on ZKPs have now been removed.
 ZK Rollup is perfectly able to support the same programming model as EVM (including seamless composability and interoperability).
-The first contracts will likely require specialized DSLs, although its learning curve for Solidity developers won’t exceed 1 day.
+The first contracts will likely require specialized DSLs, although the learning curve for Solidity developers won’t exceed 1 day.
 Eventually, given the current pace of advances in ZKPs prover technologies, we expect all existing ETH (and even EWASM) contracts to be efficiently portable with minimum effort.

 Scalability & transaction costs